Adam Naruszewicz: Works

-Significance
+Import

 He is described by D.R.
 Woolf as "one of the founders of the Polish Enlightenment", and by Barbara Wolska as "one of the most significant poets of the Polish Enlightenment", and the most significant poet associated with the Poniatowski's political faction.
 Julian Platt saw him as the leading Polish literary figure of the early Enlightenment, before that position was taken over by Ignacy Krasicki.
 His literary work has been described by Wolskaand Platt as fitting in the spirit of The Enlightenment, although formally—through their form and language—still displaying many similarities to the styles of the previous era (baroque, classicism, sentimentalism and rococo).
 Naruszewicz has been credited by them with initiating a number of changes in the style of Polish literature and being one of the Polish originators of the novelty of the Enlightenment ideas expressed in poetry.
 His works have inspired a number of following writers.

 According to Norman Davies and John D. Stanley, Naruszewicz has also been named among the first modern Polish historians.
 In particular, he was also the first modern historian who used the term Piast dynasty for describing the first dynasty of Poland, popularizing it in the subsequent historiography.
 According to Platt, he was the most significant Polish historian until Joachim Lelewel.
 In Polish historiography, there is a distinction between the "Naruszewicz school", supporting monarchy and strong central power, and the more liberal-republican "Lelewel school".
 Just like his literary work, his historical research and writings have been influenced by the philosophy of Enlightenment, this is visible both in his methodology and philosophy (adhering to concepts such as didacticism, empiricism, humanitarianism, pragmatism, scepticism about tradition, secularism, and utilitarianism), his vernacular writing style, and his goals, such as his emphasis on studying domestic politics, endorsing a strong monarchy, and a pride in national accomplishments (including his support for the usage of Polish language in literature).John D. Stanley praised him for his "enormous respect for truth", visible in his methodology, full of critical analysis - including discussion of contradictory accounts, and extensive and detailed references to sources.